levivoelz/levivoelz.github.io/_projects/benchbuddy.md

 tags: CAD wood-working product-design scalability
 ---

 Have you ever been frustrated by not having anywhere to sit except the ground?
 Me too and that's why I created BenchBuddy.
 BenchBuddy is the seat you can take with you everywhere you go.
-I apologize in advance for no context.
+I apologize in advance for the context.

 <figure>
   <a href='/images/projects/benchbuddy-designs.png'><img src='/images/projects/benchbuddy-designs.png' /></a>